The following are instances when an operator should evacuate the school bus:

 The Board recognizes that there is an urgent need, due to the increased number of pupils being transported and the ever-increasing number of accidents on the highways, to instruct pupils on how to properly vacate a school bus in case of an emergency.
 Without training, pupils may block the emergency door by all trying to exit at the same time.
 There is also a danger when pupils jump from the rear emergency door exit.
 To avoid these situations, schools should organize and conduct emergency exit drills for all pupils who ride the school bus.

-- How to evacuate and control pupils.
+- When and how to evacuate and control students.

 - How to evaluate the need for medical assistance.